✨X-SAM

 🚀 Highlight

-The Segment Anything Model (SAM) has emerged as a pivotal advancement in computer vision, particularly within the context of visual-prompt-driven segmentation.
-However, SAM is constrained by intrinsic limitations in multi-mask prediction and category-specific image segmentation tasks.
-Concurrently, Large Language Models (LLMs) have exhibited remarkable proficiency in comprehensive knowledge representation across a wide range of domains, yet they inherently lack the capacity for pixel-level perceptual understanding.
-To bridge these complementary gaps, we present X-SAM, a streamlined Multimodal Large Language Model (MLLM) framework that seamlessly integrates SAM with LLMs, thereby augmenting SAM's functionality from segment anything to any segmentation.
-Specifically, we introduce a novel approach for integrating SAM with MLLMs, which facilitates more advanced dense, pixel-level perceptual comprehension within MLLMs.
-Furthermore, we propose a new segmentation paradigm, termed Visual GrounDed (VGD) segmentation, which empowers MLLMs with visual grounded, pixel-wise interpretative capabilities.
-To enable effective training of MLLMs on diverse data sources, we devise a unified training strategy that supports co-training across multiple datasets.
-Experimental results demonstrate that X-SAM achieves state-of-the-art performance on a wide range of image segmentation benchmarks, highlighting its efficacy for multimodal pixel-level visual understanding.
+Large Language Models (LLMs) demonstrate strong capabilities in broad knowledge representation, yet they are inherently deficient in pixel-level perceptual understanding.
+Although the Segment Anything Model (SAM) represents a significant advancement in visual-prompt-driven image segmentation, it exhibits notable limitations in multi-mask prediction and category-specific segmentation tasks, and it cannot integrate all segmentation tasks within a unified model architecture.
+To address these limitations, we present X-SAM, a streamlined Multimodal Large Language Model (MLLM) framework that extends the segmentation paradigm from segment anything to any segmentation.
+Specifically, we introduce a novel unified framework that enables more advanced pixel-level perceptual comprehension for MLLMs.
+Furthermore, we propose a new segmentation task, termed Visual GrounDed (VGD) segmentation, which segments all instance objects with interactive visual prompts and empowers MLLMs with visual grounded, pixel-wise interpretative capabilities.
+To enable effective training on diverse data sources, we present a unified training strategy that supports co-training across multiple datasets.
+Experimental results demonstrate that X-SAM achieves state-of-the-art performance on a wide range of image segmentation benchmarks, highlighting its efficiency for multimodal, pixel-level visual understanding.

 🔍 Overview